freenode/web-7.0/content/news/2012-04-06-database-prune.md

 date: 2012-04-06 20:33:38+00:00
 slug: database-prune
 title: Database prune
-categories:
-- community
+category: community
-- development
+category: development
-- freenode
+category: freenode
-- infrastructure
+category: infrastructure
-- technical
+category: technical
 ---
 Every couple of years, freenode likes to get out the shears and prune the services database.
 Recently we broke the 80,000 usercount barrier, but the services stats are way ahead: